uvaai/ml2/50 Module 5/30 Software 2 0/submit.md

 To get a better understanding of what exactly adversarial examples are, we'll continue reading the *Interpretable ML* book by Christoph Molnar.
 Adversarial examples are strongly related to counterfactual explanations, so we'll start there.
-Read the introduction from the chapter about counterfactual explanations (you don't need to read the specific methods for generating them):
+Read the introduction of the chapter about counterfactual explanations (no need to read the specific methods for generating them):

 [Counterfactual Explanations](https://christophm.github.io/interpretable-ml-book/counterfactual.html)